nehnar2021/bestBuy/README.md

-# bestBuy
+# BestBuy
-This automation testing project performs regression testing of the functionality of Bestbuy website.
+This automation testing project performs regression testing of the functionality of BestBuy website.

 ## Link to the site: https://www.bestbuy.ca/en-ca